karenortizbecerra/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Ph.D. candidate in Agricultural and Resource Economics at the University of California, Davis.
-My research interests include development economics and applied econometrics.
-I study the implications of agricultural development and policy programs on rural economies using quantitative theory and modern causal inference techniques.
+I am an applied economist working in the fields of development economics, labor economics, and applied econometrics.

+I study the implications of agricultural development, conflict, and policy programs on local economies using quantitative theory and modern causal inference techniques.
 I also conduct research on empirical methods with a special focus on field experiments and causal inference.

 Prior to graduate school, I was a research analyst at The World Bank and The Inter-American Development Bank in Washington D.C.